-The loss and LAE ratio had a decreasing trend from 2013 through 2017.
-The 2017 ratio deteriorated 16.8 points from 2016 largely due to the extremely high catastrophe losses driven by hurricanes Harvey, Irma, and Maria, as well as extreme California wildfires.
-The combined ratio remained above 100% in four of the five years under examination.
+The loss and LAE ratio had a decreasing trend from 2013 through 2016.
+In 2017, the ratio deteriorated 16.8 points, mostly due to the extremely high catastrophe losses driven by Hurricanes Harvey, Irma, and Maria, as well as extreme California wildfires.
+The combined ratio remained above 100% in three out of the five years under examination.